-Given that there are up to 1,500 empty supported accommodation rooms in Birmingham every night while the homeless population continues to rise, your empty room could make a real difference!
-Check out this guideline to find out if you can host a homeless person.
+Given that there are only up to 1500 empty supported accommodation rooms in Birmingham every night, your empty room could make a real difference to the growing number of homeless people in the city.
+Check out this guideline to find out if you’re eligible to host.

 4. Use a simple toolkit to set up a hosting scheme in your area

 If you’re looking to make even more of an impact, why not use this toolkit to set up a hosting scheme in your local area.
 The kit will give you advice on everything from how to find and recruit hosts, through to vetting both guests and those offering a room.

 There’s loads of other things you can do to help refugees and rough sleepers locally and nationally.
 Check out our guide to helping rough sleepers and our guide to helping refugees and asylum seekers.